-The Berkley Medical Center (BMC) base site student rotation calendar follows a semi-longitudinal, semi-traditional block module scheduling format during Year 3.
-The WVSOM students assigned to the BMC base site complete their 3rd Year rotations with WVU Eastern Campus students.
+The Berkley Medical Center (BMC) base site student rotation calendar follows a longitudinal format, instead of block scheduling during Year 3.
+The WVSOM students assigned to the BMC base site complete their 3rd year rotations with WVU Eastern Campus students.
 Students at the BMC base site follow the prescribed schedule of the program, with no flexibility regarding vacation time, electives, or Dean's Selectives during Year 3.
 These students are not eligible to be a GTA, as the longitudinal modules cannot accommodate a leave.